Your guide to hiking in Peru: the most amazing destinations and useful tips!

 It’s located around 1010km south of Lima and can be reached by bus in around 17 hours from the capital.

-It’s also a great area for exploring the Colca Canyon which is located nearby, and at a depth of 3400km, is one of the deepest canyons in the World.
+It’s also a great area for exploring the Colca Canyon located nearby, and at a depth of 3400km, it is one of the deepest canyons in the World.

 The Colca Canyon is one of the best independent hiking trips that can be done in the region, if not in the whole country.

-Afterwards one can head deeper into the canyon and explore remote villages along the way such as Chivay.
-Further within there are many stunning lakes, rivers, and crevices to all be explored.
+Afterward, one can head deeper into the canyon and explore remote villages along the way, such as Chivay.
+Further within, there are many stunning lakes, rivers, and crevices to be explored.

 Recommendations For Hiking In Peru